Addendum to The Humanist article Normal Aging or Disease, ......

 Pornography and Rape

 A difficult subject, but a view rarely expressed that must be.
-Based on a Boston Globe article of July 31, 2012
+Based on a hyperbolic Boston Globe article of July 31, 2012 that was picked up by PBS

 I have been active The Soledad Veteran's Memorial issue for several years now, and report on the decision by the U.S. Supreme Court not to review the appeals court decision that the existing monument, a 42 ft high Latin Cross, is an unconstitutional endorsement of religion.
 The blog, Soledad War Memorial goes into detail of the current court action and it's history since 1989.